-19. Another way to learn a lot but very quickly is to attend a preservation conference such as the annual meeting of the National Trust for Historic Preservation (this year it's in Indianapolis starting October 29th), the National Main Street conference (already happened this year, last month in New Orleans), and when you visit other places, check out how they deal with historic preservation matters, and offer that learning to us when you come back.
+19. Another way to learn a lot but very quickly is to attend a preservation conference such as the annual meeting of the National Trust for Historic Preservation (this year it's in Savannah starting November 11th), the National Main Street conference (as mentioned above, it's later this month, in Detroit), and when you visit other places, check out how they deal with historic preservation matters, and offer that learning to us when you come back.

 Preservation Maryland has a good conference.

 Many other areas have great preservation conferences but not in May, such as the state conference in Colorado, usually in February, and the conference of the Landmark Society of Western New York.